-Scholarships Fill in the FAFSA Gap
+How Scholarships Fill in the FAFSA Gap

-For many students, the aid that comes from completing the Free Application for Student Aid (FAFSA) will help offset the high cost of tuition at their dream school.
-But the reality is that, for far too many students, there will still be a financial shortfall even after federal aid.
+For many students, the aid that comes via the FAFSA will help offset the high cost of tuition at their dream school.
+But the reality is that, for far too many students, there will still be a FAFSA gap—a financial shortfall even after federal aid.

-Jobs are becoming increasingly skilled, with 65 percent requiring a higher education degree by 2020.
+- Jobs are becoming increasingly skilled, with 65 percent requiring a higher education degree by 2020.

-Adults with higher levels of education are more active citizens, with higher rates of voting and volunteering.
+- Adults with higher levels of education are more active citizens, with higher rates of voting and volunteering.

 With a scholarship, a student’s life can change for the better, no matter what their college situation.
 A part-time student taking one course at a time may need to cover the cost of a specific class.
 A student who has received substantial aid from her institution may still face steep fees for class supplies that aren’t accounted for in her financial aid package.
 A returning adult student could make use of an award that’ll help with transportation costs.
 Each student may have a different need, but the goals are the same: to make a better future for themselves and their families.